khalidua/SOLID_DP/design-patterns-explanation.md

         print(f"Paid ${amount} using PayPal.")
 ```

-## Overengineering: A Critical Analysis
+## Overengineering:

 ### What is Overengineering?
-Overengineering occurs when a solution is unnecessarily complex, adding more functionality or abstraction than required, leading to:
+Overengineering occurs when a solution is unnecessarily complex, adding more functionality or abstraction than required which leads to:
 - Increased development time
-- Higher maintenance costs
 - Reduced code readability
 - Unnecessary complexity